dotkernel/api-documentation/docs/book/v5/core-features/error-reporting.md

 ## Example case usage

 - Frontend developed in Angular.
-- Frontend developer will use try-catch in the code in order to send **frontend errors** back to the API
+- Frontend developer will use try-catch in the code in order to send **frontend errors** back to the API.

 ## How to use it on the API side